BLACK COATING of GLASS BULBS in Electron Tubes

 Explanation 1:

-Transcribed for your convenience from "RADIOTRONICS"Technical Bulletin No. 39 - 24 February 1936
+Transcribed for your convenience from "RADIOTRONICS" Technical Bulletin No. 59 - 24 February 1936

-Radiotronics was published by the Amalgamated Wireless Valve Co. of Australia using technologies derived from RCA USA, Marconi, Telefunken and others.
+Radiotronics magazine was published by the Amalgamated Wireless Valve Co. of Australia using technologies derived from RCA USA, Marconi, Telefunken and others.

 BLACK COATING ON BULBS